Stomar21/VSD-Beginner-Physical-Design-workshop/README.md

   ![img9](https://user-images.githubusercontent.com/73484928/100149852-cea01f00-2ec4-11eb-9c06-83efcc3dcce5.png)

-####  to make some modification in the spice netlist to observe changes in Vm of CMOS
+####  To make some modification in the spice netlist to observe changes in Vm of CMOS
   - leafpad inv.spice   # this will open up editor window

   ![img11](https://user-images.githubusercontent.com/73484928/100149858-cf38b580-2ec4-11eb-84a0-ef33cb51a06b.png)